 It is the policy of the Property that a preference does not guarantee admission.
-Every applicant must still meet the Property's Resident Selection Plan standards for acceptance as a resident.
+Every applicant must meet the Property's Resident Selection Plan standards for acceptance as a resident.

 For units accessible to or adaptable for persons with mobility, visual or hearing impairments, households containing at least one person with such impairment will have first priority.
-These units will be offered first to current residents, and then to applicants, who have noted the need for such features on their application, based upon their chronological order on the waiting list.